The lining of your nasal passages or sinuses might develop soft, painless growths called nasal polyps. Like grapes or teardrops, they droop.

 Symptoms may include:

-Nasal polyps associated with irritation and swelling of the lining of your nasal passages and sinuses that lasts more than 12 weeks are symptomatic of chronic sinusitis.
+Chronic sinusitis is characterized by nasal polyps that are linked to inflammation and swelling of the lining of your nasal passages and sinuses that remain longer than 12 weeks.

 Symptoms of Chronic Sinusitis with Nasal Polyps Include:

 - Persistent Stuffiness

 - Decreased or Absent Sense of Smell

 - Facial Pain or Headache